Step-by-Step Guide: How to Make Lavender Soap at Home

 Step 1: Melt and prepare the soap base

 The first step in making this easy lavender soap recipe is to melt the soap base.
 Cut into small cubes and place the soap base inside a microwavable bowl.
-Add in also the shea butter.
+Add in also the shea butter (if using).
+You can use different oils like coconut oil or even a liquid oil.
 Heat in short bursts, stirring in between, until the soap base melts and smooths.
 If you prefer a double boiler, fill the bottom pot with a few inches of water using a double boiler and place it on the stove over low heat.
 Place the soap base in the top pot and let it melt slowly.
 Stir occasionally to ensure even melting.

 easy lavender soap recipe